PAST2212/domainthreat/README.md

 - In case of a Merge Error: Try "git reset --hard" before "git pull"

 **Before the first run - How it Works:**
+**Basic Domainmonitoring**<br>
 1. Put your brand names or mailing domain names into this TXT file "User Input/keywords.txt" line per line for monitoring operations (without the TLD).
 Some "TUI" Names are listed per default.

 2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
 -  e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", e.g. blacklist "intuitive" if you want to monitor "tui" ...

 3. Put commonly used words into this TXT file "User Input/topic_keywords.txt" line per line that are describing your brands, industry, brand names, products on websites.
-These keywords will be used for searching / matching in page source codes.
-Default language is english for performing automated translation operations from HTML Title and Description Tag via Google Translator API.
+These keywords will be used for searching / matching in source codes of webistes.
+Default language is english for performing automated translation operations from HTML Title, Description and Keywords Tag via different translators.
 -  e.g. Keyword "fashion" for a fashion company, e.g. "sneaker" for shoe company, e.g. "Zero Sugar" for Coca Cola Inc., e.g. "travel" for travel company...

+**Advanced Domainmonitoring**<br>
-4. Put your brand names into this TXT file "User Input/unique_brand_names.txt" line per line for monitoring operations on domains which neither contain your brand names in domain name nor are similar registered, but in page source code of website (used/listed on website).
+4. Put your brand names into this TXT file "User Input/unique_brand_names.txt" line per line for monitoring operations (e.g. "tui").
+These keywords will be used for searching / matching in sources codes on websites which neither contain your brand names in domain name nor are similar registered to them (e.g. usa-holiday.net).
 Some "TUI" Names are listed per default.

 # **Troubleshooting**
 - In case of errors with modules "httpcore" or "httpx" - possible fixes: